Maintaining Your F-1 Status

 13. You must obtain a travel signature before departing the US.
 You must obtain a travel signature on your Form I-20 from an International Student Advisor at the Cranwell International Center if you plan to depart the US and re-enter to continue your studies.
 Please plan ahead and submit your request at least 5 business days before traveling.
 Travel signatures are valid for one year from the date they were last signed for current students and valid for 6 months for students on OPT/STEM OPT.

 14. You must keep your address changes and/or name changes up-to-date.
-You are required, by law, to report any address changes to an International Student Advisor at the Cranwell International Center within 10 days of moving so that your SEVIS record can be updated.
-You must also notify your DSO of any changes in your name.
-(NOTE: Updating HokieSPA does not update your immigration record).
+You are required, by law, to report any address changes to Virginia Tech 10 days of moving so that your SEVIS record can be updated.
+You must update your information on HokieSpa.

 15. You should be aware of your 60-day grace period.
 After the completion of your program of study at Virginia Tech or after the completion of Optional Practical Training, international students in F-1 status have 60 days in which to depart the US, transfer to another school, or apply for a change of status